robinkarim/Production-Book/docs/ini/what-is-ini.rst

 ^^^^^^^^^^^^^^^
 Getting started with INI is easy, hassle-free and secure.
 To get started, `register for a free account <https://console.infineon.com/login>`_.
 Next step is to integrate the CIRRENT™ Agent in your device and watch the data flow into the CIRRENT™ Console, a secure dashboard that provides deep visibility into the performance of your IoT products (at scale or at individual device-level).

 CIRRENT™ Console provides real-time visibility into the data from your devices, including 10+ out-of-the-box dashboards that collect  25+ events and attributes.
 Simply log in to the CIRRENT™ Console to see the data, access reports, and understand the performance of your devices.
-To learn more read  `INI Console User Guide <https://github.com/Cirrent/support_docs/blob/master/docs/ini/ini-console-user-guide.md>`_. and  `Using INI Dashboards <https://github.com/Cirrent/support_docs/blob/master/docs/ini/using-the-ini-dashboards.rst>`_.
+To learn more read  `INI Console User Guide <ini-console-user-guide.md>`_. and  `Using INI Dashboards <using-the-ini-dashboards.rst>`_.

 Learn more
 ^^^^^^^^^^^^